Motörhead's Mikkey Dee on his last conversation with Lemmy: "He wanted to be onstage"

 “And that tells you, the guy died with his boots on.
 Both me and Phil [Campbell, guitarist] were trying to talk him out of starting the second part of the European tour after Christmas.
 But there was no way in hell we could do that.”

-He continued that he told Campbell “‘Let’s not push him anyway.
+He continued that he told Campbell: “‘Let’s not push him anyway.
 Let him decide what he wants to do.
 He knows best what he wants to do.’
 And he wanted to be onstage.”

 Dee said that before the band discussed future setlist ideas immediately after what would be their final show.